 If you are using the Windows Vista or Windows 7 system, click on the Start button and type the keyboard in the Start Search box.
 Then click on “Keyboard” or “Microsoft Keyboard” from the list of Programs.
 However, if you are using Windows XP or earlier versions, you need to open the “Run” function from the Start menu.
 Type Run in the Start Search bar and type Control keyboard, then click OK.
 In the Key Settings tab, double-click on the key that you want to change to access the “Reassign a Key wizard.”
 Then, select “Start a Program,” go to a Web page or file option, and then click on Next.

 Now, to enable this key to start Sleep mode, you have to run the following command: rundll32.exe powrprof.dll, SetSuspendState

 Note - You have to leave spaces before and after powrprof.dll in this command.

 There are instances when users could not see any Power Management tab on any of the devices found under Device Manager.
-There are a number of possible reasons behind this.
-One of which is that, the computer does not have the right drivers installed or they are outdated.
-Another one is that, the computer hardware simply does not support the function of waking up the computer from Sleep Mode.
+There are some possible reasons for this.
+One of which is that the computer does not have the right drivers installed or they are outdated.
+Another one is that the computer hardware simply does not support the function of waking up the computer from Sleep Mode.

-The workarounds you see on top have time and again been able to help a lot of Microsoft computer owners just like yourself, in fixing the issue of the “computer not waking up from sleep”.
+The workarounds you see on top have time and again been able to help a lot of Microsoft computer owners just like yourself, in fixing the issue of the "computer not waking up from sleep".
 Therefore, it is wise to try them out if you do encounter it.
-If they don’t work, then there must be something wrong on your computer hardware, which would require an appointment with a technician.
+If they don't work, then there must be something wrong with your computer hardware, which would require an appointment with a technician.